UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/types.md

 {: .language-cpp}

 In this case the value of x, represented by a `double` type, is close to the mathematical constant pi.
-The variable `y` is of type `float`, and so assignment statement rounds the value held in `x` to the nearest available value that can be represented by a `float`, according to the rules dictated [here](https://en.cppreference.com/w/cpp/language/implicit_conversion).
+The variable `y` is of type `float`, and so the assignment statement rounds the value held in `x` to the nearest available value that can be represented by a `float`, according to the rules dictated [here](https://en.cppreference.com/w/cpp/language/implicit_conversion).
 Since